The Fed's Functions

 Tools of Monetary Policy

-To increase the availability of money and credit, the Fed buys government securities.
-These purchases are paid for by crediting the reserve accounts (held at Reserve Banks) of the depository institutions handling the securities dealers' transactions.
+When the Fed buys government securities, it credits the reserve accounts of the depository institutions handling the transactions.
 These larger reserve accounts give the banks more money for lending and investing in the economy.

 Discount Window Loans